alexander-haw/alexander-haw.github.io/_build/html/_sources/README.rst.txt

 Alexander Haw
 =============

-*My mission as an engineer is to advocate integrity, honesty, and goodness in our discipline.*
+*An advocate for honesty, integrity, and goodness in engineering.*

 email
 	hawxx012@d.umn.edu